-Reels competes against a unique, viral sensation:
+Reels compete against a unique, viral sensation.

 Although Instagram has a huge audience that is loyal to its platform, many Gen Z users are used to going to TikTok for viral videos and general entertainment.
 Because the app has pulled in astounding fan loyalty in its short lifespan, you might find that Reels don't have the same viral opportunities that TikTok videos might have.

-What works on TikTok might not work on Reels
+What works on TikTok might not work on Reels.

 TikTok is a highly experimental platform with a younger, but huge, global audience.
 Because of these factors, there aren't many rules about what you should and shouldn't post on there.
-Meanwhile, Instagram has been around for years, has a slightly older audience, and has some content norms or audience expectations set in place
+Meanwhile, Instagram has been around for years, has a slightly older audience, and has some content norms or audience expectations set in place.

 If you've already posted a handful of TikTok videos and want to test them on Reels, you can consider uploading a few, watching how they perform, and learning more about what works well on both platforms.